smilegbolahan/data-cleaning-on-student-data/README.md

 cleaning using Microsoft power BI to prepare the data for summarization to elucidate

 ### summarizing and elucidating the pricing Data and getting insights from it
-* Cleaned the data with Power BI
+1. Cleaned the data with Power BI power query
+2. Loaded the cleaned data to the report view in Power BI
+3. Created a Visualization to interpret the insights from the data